GOP congressman weighing impeachment won’t seek new term

 WASHINGTON (AP) — Florida Rep. Francis Rooney, one of the few Republicans openly weighing whether to impeach President Donald Trump, said Saturday he will not run for reelection.

 Asked if he needed or hoped for a third term in 2020, he told Fox News, “I don’t really think I do and I don’t think I really want one.”
-He said his name could be included in the already-extensive list of GOP retirements.
+He later confirmed to The Associated Press that he will not run again, thereby adding his name to an already extensive list of GOP retirements.

-Citing his priorities of securing money for the Everglades and enacting an offshore drilling ban, he said, “I thought it might take three terms … but I think I’ve done it in less than two. … I’ve done what I came to do and I want to be a model for term limits,” adding that this is “public service, not public life.”

-He said Friday he was “still thinking about” whether to vote to impeach Trump, saying Trump’s acting chief of staff, Mick Mulvaney, had acknowledged a quid pro quo was at work when Trump held up U.S. aid to Ukraine in exchange for Ukraine’s investigation of Democrats and the 2016 elections.
+Rooney said Friday he was “still thinking about” whether to vote to impeach Trump, saying Trump’s acting chief of staff, Mick Mulvaney, had acknowledged a quid pro quo was at work when Trump held up U.S. aid to Ukraine in exchange for Ukraine’s investigation of Democrats and the 2016 elections.
 Mulvaney later claimed his comments had been misconstrued, but Rooney said he and other Republicans heard them clearly.

-“I just don’t think that the power and prestige of our country is supposed to be used for political things,” he said in an Associated Press interview.
-He also said he was “still thinking about” whether he believed Trump’s conduct was impeachable.
+“I just don’t think that the power and prestige of our country is supposed to be used for political things,” he said in an AP interview.
+He also said he was still thinking about whether he believed Trump’s conduct was impeachable.

-Anything short of a “no” on that question, even from only one of 197 Republicans in the House, is notable amid the drive by majority Democrats to impeach Trump.
+Anything short of a “no” on that question, even from only one of 197 Republicans in the House, is notable as Democrats drive to impeach Trump.

 Trump has made clear that he does more than notice what he considers acts of disloyalty.
 He is fond of making examples of Republicans by threatening to sink their reelection bids and following through in a few cases.